steakk/Amazon-Cart-ASIN-Injector/README.md

 >
 > No permissions needed.
 No attribution required.
 No lawsuits expected (unless you’re doing something *really* dumb).
 >
 > Basically, if you can think of a use for this, **go nuts**.
-Just don’t email me if your toaster starts ordering ASINs off Amazon.
+Just don’t email me if your toaster starts ordering other appliances off Amazon.

 ---